Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.rst

 1. Right-click on the application project hello_world_r5 and select **Run As → Run Configurations**.
 The Run Configuration dialog box opens.

+2. Verify if this should be "Single Application Debug".

-2. Double-click **Single Project Debug** to create a run configuration.
+3. Double-click **Single Project Debug** to create a run configuration.

    The Vitis software platform creates a new run configuration with the name: Debugger_helloworld_r5-Default.
 For the remaining options, refer to the following table.